DanielLin9406/fullstack-priceDashboard/README.md

 1. Check React performance with an idea provided by this [article](https://medium.com/@evenchange4/react-stack-%E9%96%8B%E7%99%BC%E9%AB%94%E9%A9%97%E8%88%87%E5%84%AA%E5%8C%96%E7%AD%96%E7%95%A5-b056da2fa0aa)

+2. Implemtn GA and Google Optimizie

-2. Check Node practice to match a [Node.js best practice guide](https://github.com/goldbergyoni/nodebestpractices)
+3. Check Node practice to match a [Node.js best practice guide](https://github.com/goldbergyoni/nodebestpractices)

-3. Replace one or several services from Node to Python or GoLang for study purpose.
+4. Replace one or several services from Node to Python or GoLang for study purpose.